wobkenh/simplematcomponents/projects/simplemattable/readme.md

 Note that .slice(0) is one of the fastest, if not the fastest way to clone arrays.
 For more information, see [this StackOverflow question](https://stackoverflow.com/questions/3978492/javascript-fastest-way-to-duplicate-an-array-slice-vs-for-loop).

+If sorting is enabled, updating the columns will clear the current sorting selection.
+Changes in Data will not clear the sorting selection.

 ### TableColumn Options

 TableColumn has several optional parameters, allowing you to further customize the table.